 Governmental fund financial statements are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Under the modified accrual basis of accounting, revenues are recognized when susceptible to accrual (when they are measurable and available).
 "Measurable" means the amount of the transaction can be determined and "available" means collected within the current period or expected to be collected soon enough thereafter to be used to pay liabilities of the current period.
 The city considers property taxes as available if they are collected within 60 days after year-end.
 A one-year availability period is used for revenue recognition for all other governmental fund revenues.
 Expenditures are recorded when the related fund liability is incurred, except for unmatured interest on general long-term debt, which is recognized when the obligations are expected to be liquidated with expendable available financial resources.
 Property taxes, interest and special assessments are susceptible to accrual.
 Other receipts and taxes become measurable and available when the cash is received by the government and are recognized as revenue at that time.
 Entitlements and shared revenues are recorded at the time of receipt or earlier if the "susceptible to accrual" criteria are met.
 Expenditure-driven grants are recognized as revenue when the qualifying expenditures have been incurred and all other grant requirements have been met.
-Capital asset acquisitions under capital leases are reported as other financing sources.
+Capital asset acquisitions are reported as expenditures in the governmental funds and proceeds from general long-term debt and acquisitions under capital leases are reported as other financing sources.